tanim0la/metamorphic-contract-template/README.md

 ### Change runtime code and deploy to same address

 We have a new runtime code we want to assign to our previous morph address.
-Firstly, we update `impletation` variable by calling function `changeImpl(bytes memory)` passing the new runtime code as argument, then we call `deploy(uint256)` function passing the same `_salt` that was used to create the previous morph contract.
+Firstly, we update `implementation` variable by calling function `changeImpl(bytes memory)` passing the new runtime code as argument, then we call `deploy(uint256)` function passing the same `_salt` that was used to create the previous morph contract.

 ```solidity
    function changeImpl(bytes memory impl) external {